moshe/elasticsearch_loader/README.md

 ### Tests and sample data

-End to end and regression tests are located under test directory and can run by running `./test.py` Input formats can be found under samples
+End to end and regression tests are located under test directory and can run by runnig `./test.py` Input formats can be found under samples